munificent/craftinginterpreters/book/hash-tables.md

 of the key we're looking for instead of an ObjString.
 At the point that we call this, we haven't created an ObjString yet.

-Second, when checking to see if we found the key, we do an actual character-by-character string comparison.
+Second, when checking to see if we found the key, we look at the actual strings.
+First, we see if they have the same hash.
+That's quick to check and if the hashes aren't equal, the strings definitely aren't the same.

+Finally, just in case there is a hash collision, we do an actual character-by-character string comparison.
 This is the one place in the VM where we actually test strings for textual equality.
 We do it here to deduplicate strings and then the rest of the VM can take for granted that any two strings at